 How you could use it: Learn (maybe with partner/s) about Betty Martin’s Wheel Of Consent, which is an interesting introduction to ideas about consent for all genders.

 Sex Trend 4: Accessible toys and disability/chronic illness blogging

 Last year we saw sex bloggers who write about disability and chronic illness become more numerous and more visible – and we expect great things from them this year (we’ll be updating our own resources in this area soon).
 Most people’s sex lives involve limitation at some point, in one form or another, and sex toy companies and the mainstream media are starting to realise this.
 Just this week, the UK’s Metro newspaper published this amazing piece about accessible sex toys (we’re in it!), and we expect 2018 to see writing about sex and disability on blogs and in the mainstream to go from strength to strength.
 Meanwhile, we think all sex toy companies will start to realise they need to think more about accessibility.

 How you could use it: Make 2018 the year you get the sex ed you should have had at school.
-Start by browsing the organisations above… and hang on a few weeks for another post on this topic. 🙂
+Start by browsing the organisations above… and hang on for our post later this year on the topic. 🙂